-- Room with good ventilation, equipped with a bed, bedding, table and chair, covered wastebasket, internet and/or telephone, and visible protocols for hand washing, sneezing, and coughing. - Private bathroom for exclusive use, covered wastebasket, tissue, bucket, toilet paper, disinfectant wipes, alcohol gel, soap (for hands and clothes), and a spray bottle with a chlorine or alcohol solution. - A space to do laundry (washing machine and dryer) that is not shared with others, as well as broom, floor mop, kitchen towels or paper towels, and plastic garbage bags.
+- Room with good ventilation, equipped with a bed, bedding, table and chair, covered wastebasket, internet and/or telephone, and visible protocols for hand washing, sneezing, coughing. - Private bathroom for exclusive use, in addition to trashcan with a lid, tissue, bucket, toilet paper, disinfectant wipes, alcohol gel, soap (for hands and clothes), and a spray bottle with a chlorine or alcohol solution. - A space to do laundry (washing machine and dryer) that is not shared with others, as well as broom, floor mop, kitchen towels or paper towels, and plastic garbage bags.